shaankhosla/repeat/README.md

 The repository also ships a `just precommit` recipe that runs the same checks.

+## Roadmap

+- [ ] Import from Anki
+- [ ] Allow scrolling to other cards in a collection while creating a new card
+- [ ] Edit an existing card while keeping the progress intact
+- [ ] Allow for a fuzzy search of existing cards
+- [ ] Use LLMs to import from various content sources

 ## License

 Licensed under the Apache License, Version 2.0.
 See `LICENSE` for details.